ocpdude/terminating-namespace/README.md

 See YouTube Video Demo: https://youtu.be/ebxbJcyMD-o

 If you know you have removed everything and still cannot seem to get the project/namespace to delete, you can force it with these procedures.
 Please note, it's not recommended in production.
-I you have a situation like this, please contact Red Hat Support.
+If you have a situation like this, please contact Red Hat Support.

 1. `oc get ns $NAMESPACE -o yaml > $FILENAME.yaml`
 2. `vi $FILENAME.yaml` \